mongodb/mongo-csharp-driver/Docs/reference/content/index.md

 The [Getting Started]({{< relref "getting_started\index.md" >}}) guide contains information about system requirements, installation, and a simple tutorial to get up and running quickly.

-## What's new in 2.3
+## What's new in 2.4

 The [What's New]({{< relref "what_is_new.md" >}}) section contains the major new features of the driver.

-The main new feature is support for .NET Core.
+The main new feature is support for version 3.4 of the server.

-The Nuget packages target two versions of the .NET frameworks: net45 and netstandard1.5.
-The net45 target allows the driver to be used with the full .NET Framework version 4.5 and later, and the netstandard1.5 target allows the driver to be used with any framework that supports netstandard1.5, which includes .NET Core 1.0.

 ## Upgrading